Minkha-afk/DartStream/README.md

 - SVG not visible: check `fill`/`stroke` vs background; try `w-6 h-6`.
 - Scroll-snap: child width fixed (`w-[320px]`), parent has `overflow-x-auto` + `snap-x snap-mandatory`.
 - Port in use: change dev port or stop overlapping process.

+## 📝 Notes on Tradeoffs

+To stay within the recommended 6-8 hour timebox, I prioritized a clean component architecture and achieving responsiveness.
+With additional time, I would have implemented transition animations for interactive elements like the mobile menu to enhance the user experience.

 ## Contributing
 1. Branch from `main`